Alex-Unnippillil/next-video-site/README.md

 ## Overview
 This repository contains a Next.js example app that serves video content and demonstrates how to integrate Amazon Personalize for tailored recommendations.

+## Features
+- Display recommended videos and view metadata for the selected clip.
+- Generate a server-signed share link for any video.

 ## Prerequisites
 - Node.js 18+
 - npm